igneus/church-calendar-api/README.md

 Typical reasons for running your own instance include:

-* availability/reliability requirements (the [reference instance][calapi] is self-hosted by the author and only maintained as free time permits)
+* availability/reliability requirements
+  (the [reference instance][calapi] is self-hosted by the author and only maintained as free time permits;
+  it may be terminated at any time)
 * very high traffic expected
 * custom calendar data that cannot be released as open-source (e.g. because it is copyrighted by the diocese)
+* required control over data and algorithm updates (the reference instance is updated without prior notice)

 ## Adding custom data